 Arkansas 4-H MissionThe mission of 4-H is to provide opportunities for youth to acquire knowledge, develop life skills, form attitudes, and practice behavior that will enable them to become self directing, productive, and contributing members of society.

-The 4-H emblem is a four-leaf clover with the letter "H" on each leaf.
-The letters
+The 4-H emblem is a four-leaf clover with an "H" on each leaf.
+The letters in the

-in the emblem stands for Head, Heart, Hands, and Health - the foundation of all 4-H
+emblem stands for Head, Heart, Hands, and Health

 Arkansas 4-H Pledge